kiinda-2/Cable-Prime-analysis/README.md

 The company's main database structure as seen below consists of two tables: Payments and Products, with a total row count of 500k records.
 A description of each table is as follows:

 Table 1: Payments
-- PaymentAmount: The total amount paid by the customer for their subscription services.
+- PaymentAmount: The total amount customer pays for their subscription services.
 - PaymentDate: The date when the payment was processed.
 This helps track payment consistency.
 - CustomerIdentifier: A unique ID assigned to each customer for data linkage.
 - PaymentMethod: Describes how the payment was made, e.g., credit card, mobile money, or cash.
 - Gender: Indicates the customer's gender for demographic analysis.
 - Race: Includes data for diversity and regional preferences.
-- Province: The geographical location of the customer to assess regional sales performance.
+- Province: The customer's geographic location to assess regional sales performance.
 - ProductID: Links the payment to a specific product in the Products Table.
 - Age: The age of the customer to analyze trends across different age demographics.